 Professor: Irum Shiekh

-In this class, we will learn about the lived experiences of Muslim women of the early Islamic history (7th-14th centuries) from the geographic areas of the Middle East, Central and South Asia, Africa, and Europe.
-Using a variety of historical texts, we will contextualize the narratives of these women within the existing sociohistorical, cultural, and religious practices across the globe that intermingled with Islam to shape their lives and identities.
+In this class, we will learn about the lived experiences of diverse Muslim women of the Middle East, South Asia, Africa, Europe, and South East Asia and contextualize their narratives within the existing sociohistorical, cultural, and religious practices across the globe that intermingled with Islam to shape their lives and identities.
 Examples include Khadija b.
 Khuwaylid (d.
 620), Syeda Fatima bint Muhammad (d.
 632), A’isha b.
 Abi Bakr (d.
-678), Rabi’a al-Adawiyya (d.
-801), Lubna of Cordoba (d.
-984), and Razia Sultan (d.
-1240).
+678), and Lubna of Cordoba (d.
+984).